AngleProtocol/angle-docs/guides/app-guides/agEUR/bridge.md

 The total limits limit how much token can be held by the bridge contract on each chain.
 The hourly limits limit how much can be bridged to and from each chain.

 {% hint style="info" %}
-If the limits are reached when processing a bridge transaction, you won't receive agEUR in your wallet on the destination chain.
+If the limits are reached when processing a bridge transaction, you won't receive EURA in your wallet on the destination chain.

-Instead, **you will receive [lz-agEUR tokens in your wallet that can be used to redeem agEUR later](#how-to-get-back-ageur-from-lz-ageur)**, when the limits reset.
+Instead, **you will receive [lz-agEUR tokens in your wallet that can be used to redeem EURA later](#how-to-get-back-ageur-from-lz-ageur)**, when the limits reset.
 {% endhint %}

 Information on the current limits are displayed in the callout below the inputs.

 ![Bridge app page](../../../.gitbook/assets/bridge3.png)

-### How to get back agEUR from lz-agEUR
+### How to get back EURA from lz-agEUR

-On each network where agEUR can be bridged, there is a lz-agEUR contract.
+On each network where EURA can be bridged, there is a lz-agEUR contract.
 You can find their addresses on the [smart contracts addresses](https://developers.angle.money/overview/smart-contracts) page.

 If you hit a bridge limit, you should have received lz-agEUR tokens in your wallet.
 In this case, you can go to the token contract ([example on Optimism](https://optimistic.etherscan.io/address/0x840b25c87b626a259ca5ac32124fa752f0230a72#writeProxyContract)).